vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/6_The_Part_of_the_Sacrificer_in_the_New_and_Full_Moon_Sacrifices.md

 ### h
 ## 06
 ### a
-We have come to the heaven; to the heaven we have come.

 ### b
-May I not be cut off from seeing thee; what heat is thine, to that of thee may I not be brought low.

 ### c
-Thou art good, the best of rays, thou art life-bestowing, bestow life
+thou art life-bestowing, bestow life
 upon me; thou art radiance-bestowing, bestow radiance upon me.
 ### d
 Here do I exclude my enemy, N. N., from these quarters, this sky, this atmosphere, this earth, this food.
 Excluded is he whom we hate [1].